icon HiAR-ICL: High-level Automated Reasoning Paradigm in In-Context Learning via MCTS

 Experimental Setups

 1. Models.
 HiAR-ICL is a general approach applicable to various LLMs.
-In our experiments, we evaluate its effectiveness using powerful models: Llama3-8B-Instruct, Llama-3.1-8B-Instruct, Yi-1.5-6B-Chat, Qwen2-7B-Instruct, and Qwen2.5-7B/14B-Instruct.
-By focusing on LLMs with parameter counts generally under 10B, we aim to demonstrate the robustness and efficiency of our method.
+In our experiments, we evaluate its effectiveness using powerful models: Llama3-8B-Instruct, Llama-3.1-8B-Instruct, Yi-1.5-6B-Chat, Qwen2-7B-Instruct, Qwen2.5-7B/14B-Instruct, and GPT-4o.
+By mainly focusing on LLMs with parameter counts generally under 10B, we aim to demonstrate the robustness and efficiency of our method.
 We expect that applying HiAR-ICL to small language models will achieve results comparable to or exceeding closed-source LLMs.

 3. Baselines.
-We evaluate HiAR-ICL against three strong baseline categories: (1) traditional example-based ICL methods, including zero-shot CoT, few-shot CoT, and SC+CoT; (2) tree-based methods, including ToT (Yao et al., 2023), RAP (Hao et al., 2023), ReST-MCTS (Zhang et al., 2024c), LiteSearch (Wang et al., 2024a), MCTSr (Zhang et al., 2024a), BEATS (Sun et al., 2024), LLaMA-Berry (Zhang et al., 2024b), and rStar (Qi et al., 2024).
-(3) powerful closed-source LLMs, including GPT-4, GPT-4o, Claude-3.5 and Gemini-1.5-pro.
+We evaluate HiAR-ICL against three strong baseline categories: (1) traditional example-based ICL methods, including zero-shot CoT, few-shot CoT, and SC+CoT; (2) tree-based methods, including ToT (Yao et al., 2023), RAP (Hao et al., 2023), ReST-MCTS (Zhang et al., 2024c), LLaMA-Berry (Zhang et al., 2024b), and rStar (Qi et al., 2024).
+(3) powerful LLMs, including Llama3.1-405B, GPT-4o, and Claude-3.5.

 Results